kbridson/rails-demos-and-deets-2021-test/demo-12-one-to-many-associations-part-2.md

     end
     ```

+    The `includes` method helps minimize the number of database queries by specifying the associations that need to be loaded (see the [N+1 Queries Problem](https://guides.rubyonrails.org/active_record_querying.html#eager-loading-associations)).

-1. Change the path for the "New Question" link in `quiz_mc_questions/index.html.erb` and `quizzes/show.html.erb` to the nested path:
+1. Update the "`New Question`" link in `quiz_mc_questions/index.html.erb` and add a "`New Question`" link to `quizzes/show.html.erb` (as per Figure 1), like this:

     ```erb
     <%= link_to 'New Question', new_quiz_mc_question_path(quiz) %>
     ```

-1. Create the new action:
+1. Add a `new` action to `QuizMcQuestionsController`, like this:

     ```ruby
     def new